-The primary objective of working capital management is to ensure smooth operating cycle of the business.
+The primary objective of working capital management is to ensure a smooth operating cycle of the business.
 Secondary objectives are to optimize the level of working capital and minimize the cost of such funds.

-The superior objective of financial management is wealth maximization and that can be gained by profit maximization accompanied with sustainable growth and development.
+The superior objective of financial management is wealth maximization and that can be gained by profit maximization accompanied by sustainable growth and development.
 For sustainable growth and development, the objectives of all the stakeholders including customers, suppliers, employees, etc should be aligned to the growth of the organization.

 Table of Contents

 This implies that the operating cycle i.e. the cycle starting from the acquisition of raw material to its conversion to cash should be smooth.
 It is not easy; it is as good as circulating 5 balls with two hands without dropping a single one.
 If the following 6 points can be managed, this operating cycle can be managed well.

 - It means raw material should be present on the requirement and it should not be a cause to stoppages of production.